Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/deploying.rst

 Initializing a module
 =====================

-You can initialize your smart contract now to create an smart contract instance.
+You can initialize your smart contract now to create a smart contract instance.

 .. code-block:: console